MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 1. Your pipeline will take a name based on the project name.
 Lets **rename** it for identifying the pipeline better.
 Go to **Pipelines > Pipelines** and click on the recently created pipeline.
 Click on the ellipsis and **Rename/Remove** option.
 Name it **eshoponweb-cd-aci** and click on **Save**.

-### Exercise 2: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

-> **Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources
+   > [!IMPORTANT]

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.
+   > Remember to delete the resources created in the Azure portal to avoid unnecessary charges.

-1. In the Azure portal, open the created Resource Group and click on **Delete resource group**.

 ## Review

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- Created an Azure service principal to provide access to an Azure Key Vault secret and authenticate deployment to Azure from Azure DevOps.
+- Created an Azure Key Vault to store an ACR password as a secret.
-- Ran two YAML pipelines imported from a Git repository.
+- Provided access to secrets in the Azure Key Vault.
+- Configured permissions to read the secret.
-- Configured one pipeline to retrieve the password from Azure Key Vault using a Variable Group and use it on subsequent tasks.
+- Configured a pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.
+- Deployed a container image to Azure Container Instance (ACI) using the secret.
+- Created a Variable Group connected to Azure Key Vault.